Rabbid76/graphics-snippets/documentation/model_view_projection_depth.md

 (t+b)/(t-b)   = 0
 ```

-So the symmetrically perspective projection is:
+The symmetrically perspective projection matrix is:

 ```lang-none
 x:    1/(ta*a)  0      0              0